TheBIPM/SI-Reference-Point-generation-scripts/Readme.md

 Each ABox gets the relevant information from one or more YAML file(s).
 The location of the input and output files is defined in settings.py

 ### cuq\_data
-The YAML files containing all the input data.
-Initially generated from the Excel spreadsheets.
+The YAML files containing all the input data, + turtle files for the SI ontology TBox (core + extended concepts).

 ### resbod
 Contains Python code that allows to produce a serialized knowledge graph (as ttl file) of Responsible Bodies, their Events and the Outcomes thereof.